Avoid Common Trade Show Mistakes

 Have you ever seen a billboard on the highway with a bunch of copy?
 Its hard to read, right?
 Same with trade show displays.
 Make sure your graphics quickly tell who you are, what you do and how you can help them.

 5. Failure to Follow-up on Leads.

-I know you’ve heard (from CEIR.org) that 79% of leads are not follow-up after a show?
+Did you know (from CEIR.org) that 79% of leads are not followed up after a show?
 Shocking.
 Don’t be one of those companies.
 Create a closed-loop system, before you go to the show, to make sure no leads fall through the cracks.